 3 Follow Driving Rules and Laws

-It’s imperative that while you are driving, you are paying attention to the road signs that you may encounter and are adhering to the rules of the road.
+It’s imperative that while you are driving, you are paying attention to the road signs that you may encounter and adhering to the rules of the road.
 Be sure that your attention stays on the road so that you can minimize the risk of collisions.
 Always be paying extra attention when you are proceeding through an intersection, whether it be controlled with traffic lights or uncontrolled.
 Some road signs you may encounter are speed limit postings, stop signs, yield signs, school zone signs, etc. These road signs and rules are put in place for a reason; to ensure all drivers are driving safe!

 4 Impaired Driving